sergiorosendo/tibia_nodie/README.md

 - Use spell to waste excessive mana
 	- if you are consuming more soul points than you regenerate, you will have superfluos mana that you still want to use to increase magic level

-With these actions, in a protection zone, your character will safely train magic level while crafting runes and making a profit.
+With these actions, in a protection zone, your character will safely train magic level while crafting runes and making profit.

 ###### Auto login
-There's a auto login feature in case your internet connection drops while you are away.
+NoDie features a auto login feature in case your internet connection drops while you are away.

-The bot will attempt to keep your character selection screen active and log back in once internet connection is reestablished.
+The bot will **attempt to keep your character selection screen active** and log back in once internet connection is reestablished.
+By keeping the selection screen active it is able to relogin without inserting your account name and password.

+This way you can go to work and be certain that your character will keep training all day long.

 ###### Works while minimized

 These actions will be performed even if your Tibia window is minimized, so you can freely use your computer while your character safely improves its magic level.

+Wanna watch a movie or play Dota while still training magic level?
+With NoDie you can do just that!

 Keys are sent directly to your Tibia Client, so the bot will actions will not interfere with anything that you are doing or typing.